Information security policies and procedures are essential for tackling organisations’ biggest weakness: their employees.

 The same is true if you use the same password on multiple accounts.
 Let’s say a criminal hacker breaks into a database and finds the credentials for your personal email account.

-If they can work out where you work (which they have a good chance of through a Google, Facebook or LinkedIn search), they’ll probably try that password on your work email and other work-related accounts.
+If they can find out where you work, they may try using your password on your work email and other work accounts.

 It’s therefore essential that organisations include a policy that instructs employees not to share passwords, write them down or use them on multiple accounts.